soura2004/Flight-Delay-Prediction/README.md

-# ✈️ Flight Delay Analysis & Preprocessing (2016 U.S. Domestic Flights)
+# ✈️ Flight Delay Analysis & Preprocessing (2016 U.S. Domestic Flights) using Random Forest

 This project performs exploratory data analysis and preprocessing on a real-world U.S. domestic flight dataset from 2016.
 The primary goal is to prepare the data for a future machine learning model that can predict flight delays upon arrival (`ARR_DEL15`).